smarticoai/public-api/docs/api/interfaces/JackpotDetails.md

 > **contribution\_type**: [`JackpotContributionType`](../enumerations/JackpotContributionType.md)

-Type of the user contribution to the jackpot
+Whether the contribution is a fixed amount or a percentage of the bet; see [JackpotContributionType](../enumerations/JackpotContributionType.md).

 ***